Joseph L. Akerman, Photographer's Statement

 The Road

-In expressing my internal world, I seek to convey an experience that cannot be named or labeled, because it is not the person or place or object in front of the lens that is important, but the thoughts, memories and feelings the resultant image will draw out of the viewer.
+I seek to convey an experience that cannot be named or labeled, because it is not the person or place or object in front of the lens that is important, but the thoughts, memories and feelings the resultant image will draw out of the viewer.
 These are the images that will make us turn our vision inward and examine ourselves, which is the way to the greater truth.
 In this way, I hope to learn what’s inside me, and by so doing to learn sometimes, perhaps, what’s in all of us.

 The Road